muratkendir/dist-gis-exercises/docs/intro_python.md

             my_req.write(myformat)
 ```

-## Step 8) Convert your code block into a function and let users define their own URL requests
+## 8. Convert your code block into a function and let users define their own URL requests

 - [ ] You have already entered the URL you want in the code by manually changing the URL part.
 Now let's make the program more interactive to allow users to define their own URL on each different request.
 You need to define a function that listens for a user parameter and uses the same parameter in the computations.
 To do this, you need to use **"def"** which stands for "definition".
 Move the lines used to transform the data into the function definition using indentation.